To see a sample of the current issue of Ireland's best-selling gardening

 Accessing from an iPad?
 This edition is designed for PC and Mac access using Flash, which is not supported by the iPad.
 To access the iPad edition, search 'The Irish Garden' in the Apple app store.

-We preview the Bloom garden show in Dublin's Phoenix Park on the June Bank Holiday and, as always, we encourage you to please support service and product suppliers who support The Irish Garden.
+And, as always, we ask you to support service and product suppliers who support The Irish Garden.